Utak-West/MetroPower-Manpower-Dashboard/VERCEL_DEPLOYMENT.md

 3. **Deploy to Vercel**: Follow the deployment steps above
 4. **Configure Environment Variables**: Set all required variables in Vercel dashboard
 5. **Test Deployment**: Verify all functionality works correctly
-6. **Share with Team**: Provide Antoine Haro and the Metro Power team with the deployment URL
+6. **Share with Team**: Provide Antione Harrell and the Metro Power team with the deployment URL

 ## Support Contact